 The paper proceeds as follows.
-Section 2 describes the setting and empirical example.
+Section 2 describes the setting and an empirical example.
 Section 3 presents the synthetic IV estimator and two additional estimators.
 Section 4 discusses the theoretical results.
 Section 5 regards the simulation study.
-Section 6 revisits the empirical application and section 8 concludes.
+Section 6 re-visits the Syrian refugee shock application and section 7 the China shock example.
+Finally, section 8 concludes.